The Boat That Rocked poster

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to The crew collectively commits to continuing their broadcasts despite government pressure.
 Carl chooses to stay and embrace this life.
 They double down on their mission to bring rock and roll to the people., moving from reaction to action.

 At 66 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Carl discovers Marianne has betrayed him with Dave.
+Of particular interest, this crucial beat Carl discovers Marianne has betrayed him with Dave.
 Personal heartbreak mirrors the false victory - just as relationships seem great, they crumble.
 Stakes raise as Dormandy finds a legal loophole to ban pirate radio., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 106 minutes initiates the final act resolution at 79% of the runtime.
 The Count returns to help.
 The crew realizes their mission transcends the ship - they've already changed British culture forever.
 Their listeners form a massive boat flotilla to rescue them.
 The synthesis: individual rebellion becomes collective movement., demonstrating the transformation achieved throughout the journey.